JetBrains/marketplace-docs/topics/api-reference/plugin-upload.md

 ## .NET

-You can upload the plugins for .NET using *push* command of the *NuGet CLI*.
+You can upload the plugins for .NET using `push` command of the *NuGet CLI*.

-You should use [hubPermanentToken](https://www.jetbrains.com/help/hub/Manage-Permanent-Tokens.html) for it with Plugin Repository in Scope as shown above.
+You should use the [hubPermanentToken](https://www.jetbrains.com/help/hub/Manage-Permanent-Tokens.html) for it with Plugin Repository in Scope as shown above.

 Push command template: